Frequently Asked Questions

 Are there any limitations about photography/videography?

 Only one--I ask that they not go behind me during the ceremony itself, mostly because it is very distracting to your guests and a wedding is your special moment, not a media event.
 I am very intentional about working closely with your professionals so you can obtain the best photos and video possible.
-And yes, I will definitely step out of picture BEFORE your first kiss as couple!
+And yes, I will definitely step out of the picture BEFORE your first kiss as couple!

 Do you bring your own sound equipment, or will you wear a microphone provided by the DJ or videographer to capture your voice?